Knowledge-Based Synthesis of Distributed Systems Using Event Structures: The sequence-transmission problem (STP)

 We can prove that the following is true for any two distinct actions $\ff a_S$ and $\ff a_R$: \commentout{

 }

 where

-In particular, for the terms $t_S$ and $\boldc_R$ \commentout{ and formulas $\ff \varphi_S$ and $\ff \varphi_R$ } defined in the previous section, we can show that $\psi^{kb}(K_S K_R X(\idx), $ $K_R X(\idx), t_S, \boldc_R,l_{SR},l_{RS})$ is true.
+In particular, for the terms $t_S$ and $\boldc_R$ and formulas $\ff \varphi_S$ and $\ff \varphi_R$ defined in the previous section, we can show that $\psi^{kb}(\varphi_S^{kb},\varphi_R^{kb}, t_S, \boldc_R,l_{SR},l_{RS})$ is true.
 Thus, the new theorem is indeed a generalization of the previous results.

-The formulas $K_S K_R X(\idx)$ and $K_R X(\idx)$ are not the only ones that satisfy these conditions.
-Most importantly for the purpose of extracting standard programs, the conditions are satisfied by non-epistemic formulas, that is, formulas whose interpretations do not depend on the entire system, just on the local states of the sender or the receiver agents, respectively. \commentout{ If, furthermore, the standard predicates satisfy the principle of excluded middle, } Note that Lemma~\ref{lem: pg fair plus} guarantees that the extracted program is \pgrealizable. \commentout{ For example, we can choose $\ff P_R^{st}$ such that $\ff P_R^{st}(i,s_R)$ is true exactly when $\ff s_R$ records that $\ff R$ has received a message containing index $\ff i$, and choose $\ff P_S^{st}$ such that $\ff P_S^{st}(i,s_S)$ is true if and only if $\ff s_S$ records that $\ff S$ has received an index strictly greater than $\ff i$. } \commentout{For example, we can choose $\ff {{\phi}_R^{st}}$ such that $\ff{\phi_R^{st}}$ holds in $R$'s local state $\ff s_R$ exactly when $\ff s_R$ records that $\ff R$ has received a message containing index $\ff \idx$, and choose $\ff {\phi_S^{st}}$ such that $\ff {\phi_S^{st}}$ holds in $S$'s local state $\ff s_S$ exactly when $\ff s_S$ records that $\ff S$ has received an index strictly greater than $\ff \idx$.}
+The formulas $\ff{\phi_S}$ and $\ff{\phi_R}$ are not the only ones that satisfy these conditions.
+Most importantly for the purpose of extracting standard programs, the conditions are satisfied by non-epistemic formulas, that is, formulas whose interpretations do not depend on the entire system, just on the local states of the sender or the receiver agents, respectively. \commentout{ If, furthermore, the standard predicates satisfy the principle of excluded middle, } Note that Lemma~\ref{lem: pg fair plus} guarantees that the extracted program is \pgrealizable. \commentout{ For example, we can choose $\ff P_R^{st}$ such that $\ff P_R^{st}(i,s_R)$ is true exactly when $\ff s_R$ records that $\ff R$ has received a message containing index $\ff i$, and choose $\ff P_S^{st}$ such that $\ff P_S^{st}(i,s_S)$ is true if and only if $\ff s_S$ records that $\ff S$ has received an index strictly greater than $\ff i$. }